|Home > News > Year 2006 Tax Benefits for Parents of Children with Disabilities by Michael A. O'Connor, Esq.

 Generally, to qualify for the deduction, the childs doctor must recommend the special school, therapy, or tutoring, and there must be a medical diagnosis of a neurological disorder, such as a severe learning disability, autism spectrum disorder, or AD/HD made by a medical professional.

 Transportation expenses to the special school or to the tutor also qualify for a medical expense deduction.
-If transportation is by car, the allowable expense in 2005 is fifteen cents per mile plus parking and tolls, or the actual cost of operating the vehicle.
+If transportation is by car, the allowable expense in 2006 is eighteen cents per mile plus parking and tolls, or the actual cost of operating the vehicle.

 Health Saving Accounts & Flexible Savings Arrangements

 Alternative approaches to obtaining tax benefits in connection with medical expenses may involve use of a Health Saving Account (HSA) or a Flexible Savings Arrangement (FSA).
-An HSA allows a worker to use up to $5,250 in pretax income for medical expenses.
+All of the disability-related expenses listed above can be paid through an HSA or FSA with pre-tax dollars.
+An HSA allows a worker to use up to $5,450 in pretax income for medical expenses.
 An HSA may only be opened where the employee has a high deductible health insurance plan.
 Amounts placed in an HSA may be carried over to following years if not used.

 A Flexible Savings Arrangement (FSA) can be part of a cafeteria plan of alternative fringe benefits offered by an employer.
 An employee can allocate pre-tax income to the account, and then withdraw it during the year to pay for medical expenses.
 Employers may also make contributions to the FSA, and the maximum amount is set by the terms of the employer plan.